Sprojectwa/S-MAX/README.md

 <p align="center">
-    Project of X-sanuwa - Makes it easy and fun to use Whatsapp.
+    Project of S-MAX - Makes it easy and fun to use Whatsapp.
 Also  Sinhala userbot for Whatsapp.
     <br>
         <a href="http://t.me/sanuwas">Telegram Channel</a> |
         <a href="https://t.me/sanuwa1">Telegram Group</a> |